Mazhar Majeed

-Mazhar Majeed (born 1975) is a British sporting agent and bookmaker who came under police investigation in 2010 following reports of cricket 'match fixing' after a News of the World sting operation.
+Mazhar Majeed (born 1975) is a British sporting agent and runs a Talent Management Agency, Star People which is in the business of managing brands, film and TV personalities and sporting athletes.
+In 2022, Mazhar Majeed became the manager for two time World Boxing Champion, Amir Iqbal Khan.
+He additionally organized the fight between Amir Khan and Kell Brook on 18 February 2022.
+Earlier, he came under police investigation in 2010 following reports of cricket 'match fixing' after a News of the World sting operation.
 On Saturday 28 August 2010, he was arrested by Scotland Yard for allegedly fixing a Test match between England and Pakistan in Lord's.
 On 3 November 2011, Majeed was given a prison sentence of 32 months on convictions of "conspiracy to make corrupt payments" and "conspiracy to allow others to cheat at gambling," to run concurrently.